 The FCA expects firms to demonstrate how they are ensuring vulnerable customers are treated fairly.
 This includes recording and monitoring to ensure the service provided to vulnerable customers is as good as those provided to other customers.

-VinciWorks will soon be releasing a new course, Vulnerable Clients in Financial Services.
-The course teaches users what makes people vulnerable, what the signs and characteristics of vulnerability are in specific target markets and customer bases, and how to provide an appropriate level of care to vulnerable customers.
+Our new course, Vulnerable Clients in Financial Services, teaches users what makes people vulnerable, what the signs and characteristics of vulnerability are in specific target markets and customer bases, and how to provide an appropriate level of care to vulnerable customers.

 Preparing for a new era in financial compliance with Sarbanes-Oxley (SOX)

 In March 2021, the UK’s Department for Business, Energy and Strategy (BEIS) launched their much anticipated consultation: “Restoring trust in audit and corporate governance.”
 This consultation followed three significant reports into the operation of the UK’s financial services industry: the Sir John Kingman’s review, the Sir Donald Brydon review, and the CMA’s statutory audit market study.

 In short, the consultation seeks to introduce a strengthened internal controls regime, similar to the Sarbanes-Oxley rules in the US which require directors to attest to the effectiveness of internal controls over financial reporting.